learn-co-curriculum/dsc-correlation-covariance-lab/README.md

     # Formula for covariance is:
     # [Sum (x_i - X)(y_i - Y)] / N-1

-    # Sanity Check : Check to see if both vectors are of same length
+    # Sanity Check: Check to see if both vectors are of same length
     # Exit the function if variables have different lengths

     if len(var1) != len(var2):